-The consolidated financial statements, included elsewhere in this Quarterly Report on Form 10-Q, and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read together with our audited financial statements and accompanying notes for year ended December 31, 2017 and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, both of which are included in our Annual Report on Form 10-K. In addition to historical information, this discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that involve risks and uncertainties, such as statements of our plans, objectives, expectations and intentions.
-Our actual results could differ materially from those discussed in these forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the sections entitled "Risk Factors" included elsewhere in this report.
+The consolidated financial statements, included elsewhere in this Quarterly Report on Form 10-Q, and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read together with our audited financial statements and accompanying notes for year ended December 31, 2018 and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, both of which are included in our Annual Report on Form 10-K. In addition to historical information, this discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that involve risks and uncertainties, such as statements of our plans, objectives, expectations and intentions.
+As disclosed in this report, our actual results could differ materially from those discussed in these forward-looking statements.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section entitled "Special Note Regarding Forward-Looking Statements" included elsewhere in this report.
 Our operating results are not necessarily indicative of results that may occur for the full fiscal year or any other future period.